 If you prefer a printable version without ads, you can purchase my e-book Beautiful Crochet Stitches Volume 4 with 50 detailed tutorials.
-In addition to the photo instructions, the tutorials include exclusive short written stitch patterns.
+In addition to the photo instructions, the tutorials include exclusive short written stitch patterns (charts are not included).
 SAVE 40% by purchasing a BUNDLE with all six volumes of Beautiful Crochet Stitches.
 That’s 300 crochet stitches in total!

 Photo instructions for the rice crochet stitch